azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 ### Speech-to-Text

 Let's take the generated or provided `test.wav` from the example before and convert it back to text.
-Again, let's first create a token:
+Again, copy the code and let's first create a token:

 ```python
 import requests, json